Letractively/uliweb/trunk/apps/Documents/files/deployment.rst

 --------------------------------

 GAE is a plaform provided by Google for web applications.
-To use GAE in combination with ULiweb for web development, you will need a GAE accont.
+To use GAE in combination with ULiweb for web development, you will need a GAE account.
 Follow the instructions on the GAE main site to create one.

 You should test your project code under the GAE SDK development environment first